-To minimize the potential for a future slide a landscaping plan, shall be prepared by a licensed landscape architect and shall incorporate the following criteria: 1) to minimize the introduction of water into the ground, no permanent in-ground irrigation shall be permitted on either property (temporary above ground irrigation to establish the plantings is permitted); 2) landscaping installed in the ground shall consist of native plants.
-The side yards and front yards can contain non-native drought tolerant plants provided that the plants are in pots and are placed on drained hardscape which does not allow water to percolate into the soil, and 3) Invasive, non-indigenous plant species which tend to supplant native species shall not be used.
+To minimize the potential for a future slide, a landscaping plan shall be prepared by a licensed landscape architect and shall incorporate the following criteria: 1) to minimize the introduction of water into the ground, no permanent in-ground irrigation shall be permitted on either property (temporary above ground irrigation to establish the plantings is permitted); 2) landscaping installed in the ground shall consist of native plants.
+The side yards and front yards can contain non-native drought tolerant plants provided that the plants are in pots and are placed on drained hardscape which does not allow water to percolate into the soil, and 3)

+Invasive, non-indigenous plant species which tend to supplant native species shall not be used.
 Additionally, the landscaping plan shall show the existing plants and irrigation system.
 Any existing irrigation shall be capped and disconnected.
 Through this special condition, one of the contributing factors to bluff failure, the introduction of water into the ground, will be minimized.

-As indicated in the Summary of the Staff Recommendation, the applicant is in disagreement with the no-irrigation special condition recommended by staff.
-In a letter dated October 1, 1999, the applicants geotechnical consultant, Stoney-Miller Consultants, Inc. state: "The proper irrigation of the property is beneficial {to} the surficial stability of the site.
+Though, minimizing the percolation of water into the bluff will contribute to bluff stability, the applicants' geotechnical consultant, Stoney-Miller Consultants, Inc. (Letter dated October 1, 1999) stated: "The proper irrigation of the property is beneficial {to} the surficial stability of the site.
 Providing a uniform moisture content in the near surface soils prevents the cyclic shrinking and swelling of the ground with the seasons.
 If allowed to occur, this shallow earth movement (creep) can damage hardscape and wall improvement, form dessication cracks which promote movements at depth, and cause heaving in the residence foundations.
 Over time this damage can be pronounced and lead to difficult expensive repairs."
 The irrigation plan proposed by the engineering geologist is that "a homeowner should on average irrigate a lawn in San Clemente annually 32.6 inches without recharging groundwater."
 The volume of water is derived by subtracting the mean annual rainfall reported by the National Atmospheric and Oceanic Administration for Camp Pendleton (11.8 inches) from the estimated annual potential evapotranspiration provided by the Department of Water Resources (44.4 inches).